HOUSING AND HOMELESSNESS

 WHAT IS AFFORDABLE HOUSING?

 Affordable housing is defined as “housing in which the occupant is paying no more than 30% of gross monthly income for housing costs.”
-In Broward, the most recent United Way ALICE Report (Asset Limited, Income Constrained, Employed) shows that 77,000 renters- two-thirds of whom are people of color- are severely cost burdened, spending more than 50% of their monthly income on housing.
-The HOUSING UNITED (HU) impact will ensure that affordable housing projects are approved and created to directly benefit ALICE households.
+In Broward, the most recent United Way ALICE Report (Asset Limited, Income Constrained, Employed) shows that 77,000 renters — two-thirds of whom are people of color — are severely cost-burdened, spending over 50% of their monthly income on housing.
+HOUSING UNITED’s impact will ensure affordable housing projects are approved and created to directly benefit ALICE households.

 COLLABORATE